Ecoomber327/myls/README.md

 # myls
-Implements a version of the ls command with similar behavior.
+Implements a version of the ls command.

 *** To compile and run in the linux terminal ****